dcmocanu/sparse-evolutionary-artificial-neural-networks/README.md

 ###### Update 4 June 2020

 Our paper "Topological insights into sparse neural networks" https://arxiv.org/pdf/2006.14085.pdf has been accepted at ECMLPKDD 2020.
 It proposes Neural Network Sparse Topology Distance (NNSTD) to measure the distance between different sparse neural networks.
 The code is here https://github.com/Shiweiliuiiiiiii/Sparse_Topology_Distance.
 Also, it shows in a principled manner that sparse training easily unveils a plenitude of sparse sub-networks with very different topologies which outperform the dense networks.

+###### Update 30 November 2020

+For an interesting quick read about sparse training, please have a look on this blog https://numenta.com/blog/2020/10/30/case-for-sparsity-in-neural-networks-part-2-dynamic-sparsity

 Many thanks,
 Decebal